vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/01-introduction.md

 In particular, it's the "developer-friendly" claim that really dragged me in.

-I've certainly not found Minimal API to be particularly developer _un_ friendly, so why even look for an alternative?
+I've certainly not found Minimal API, MVC, MediatR to be particularly developer _un_ friendly, so why even look for an alternative?
  -->

 ---